Vihaan3/knowledge-garden/content/Tools for Thought/On the importance of friction.md

+#user_interaction
+Discovered https://uxdesign.cc/the-fallacy-of-easy-a89ef864759b after writing this; illustrates a lot of these viewpoints better.

 I feel like modern design is too *cluttered*, and people in general are too focused on removing all friction and making everything as fast as possible.

 There's certainly times when low-friction is good for things like habits you want to cultivate, but applying that principle to everything is what leads to things like social media sucking all of our attention.